enginearn/memo/README.md

 WARNING: You are using pip version 20.0.2; however, version 20.3.4 is available.
 You should consider upgrading via the 'C:\Users\pathto\Development\Python\venv27\Scripts\python.exe -m pip install --upgrade pip' command.
-(venv27) PS C:\Users\pathto\Development\Python> python -m pip install -U pip
+(venv27) PS C:\Users\pathto\Development\Python> python -m pip install -U pip Collecting pip
-DEPRECATION: Python 2.7 reached the end of its life on January 1st, 2020.
-Please upgrade your Python as Python 2.7 is no longer maintained.
-A future version of pip will drop support for Python 2.7.
-More details about Python 2 support in pip, can be found at https://pip.pypa.io/en/latest/development/release-process/#python-2-support
-Collecting pip
   Downloading pip-20.3.4-py2.py3-none-any.whl (1.5 MB)
      |################################| 1.5 MB 2.0 MB/s